ENCODE-DCC/atac-seq-pipeline/docs/tutorial_sge.md

       $ SINGULARITY_PULLFOLDER=~/.singularity singularity pull docker://quay.io/encode-dcc/atac-seq-pipeline:v1.1
     ```

-7. **DO NOT SKIP THIS STEP OR PIPEPILE WILL FAIL.** Look for `--bind` in `singularity_command_options`.
-If you want to run pipelines with your own input data and genome database then you may need to add their directories to `--bind`.
-It's comma-separated and all sub-directories under these directories will be bound recursively to singularity.
-Therefore, pick a root directory (e.g. your scratch folder `/scratch/users/$USER`) for your data.
+7. [Bind your input/genome data directories to singularity](singularity.md).
+You can skip this step for this example.
+However, if you want to use your own input data and genome database then you may need to read through it very carefully and ADD YOUR DIRECTORIES TO `workflow_opts/sge.json`.
-    ```
-      {
-          "default_runtime_attributes" : {
-              "singularity_container" : "~/.singularity/atac-seq-pipeline-v1.1.simg",
-              "singularity_command_options" : "--bind YOUR_WORK_DIR"
-          }
-      }
-    ```

 8. Run a pipeline for the test sample.
     ```